Ghostbird/ECFI/README.md

 - valgrind (optional, memory usage analysis)

 ## Building
-At the moment there's no main application yet.
+make

 ## Testing
-To compile and test all current functionality, run: make runtests
+To compile and test the ringbuffer library: make runtests

+## Running
+ LD_PRELOAD=bin/lib bin/cfi-checker echo test
+ rm /dev/shm/rt_cfi_echo
+This last line removes the shared object that persist after the checker is finished.
+See Known Issues.

 ## Optimisation points:
 - Use thread instead of separate process for the checker